 Inter-facility patient transfers make up approximately 30% of all BC Ambulance Service (BCAS) transports in British Columbia.
-All patient transfers requiring an ambulance and paramedic resources are managed through BCAS’s Communications/Dispatch Centres, who assign ground ambulances to pre-booked requests from health care facilities.
+All patient transfers requiring an ambulance and paramedic resources are managed through BCAS’s communications/dispatch centres, which assign ground ambulances to pre-booked requests from health care facilities.

-BCAS has a number of dedicated ground ambulance transfer vehicles available for patient transfers, but also utilises emergency fleet ambulances, in between 9-1-1 calls, to transfer patients between health care facilities.
+BCAS has a number of dedicated ground ambulance transfer vehicles available for patient transfers, but also utilizes emergency fleet ambulances, in between 9-1-1 calls, to transfer patients between health care facilities.

 A number of private patient transfer operators also provide non-medical patient transfers under contract with health authorities.
 These non-medical transfers are restricted to stable patients who do not require an ambulance resource and the skills of a paramedic team during transfers.
 This includes patients being discharged from hospital who are unable to use conventional means of transportation, those requiring specialized diagnostic and treatment facilities and patients being discharged to chronic care facilities.